strongdm/accessbot/docs/TROUBLESHOOTING.md

 <details><Summary><code>"Sorry, cannot find your account!"</code></Summary>

-The email field (or the field set in `SDM_EMAIL_SLACK_FIELD` *must*  match exactly with the email that identified the user in strongDM.
+The email field (or the field set in `SDM_EMAIL_SLACK_FIELD` *must* match exactly with an email that identifies a user in strongDM.
 Verify that there are no differences between the two.

 </details>